10 No Fail Activities for People with Dementia

 6) Make a DIY picture puzzle

-Print a copy of a favorite family photo or scenery that’s special to your older adult.
-You could also print out a photo or image they like, like a car, colorful fruit, etc.
+Print a copy of a favorite family photo or scenery unique to your older adult.
+You could also print out a photo or image they like, like a car or colorful fruit.

 7) Cut pictures from old magazines or calendars

-Older adults might like leafing through old magazines or calendars and cutting out the images they like.
+Older adults might like leafing through old magazines or calendars and cutting out their favorite images.
 It’s best to use magazines that reflect their hobbies or interests.

-For those who’d enjoy it, they could also paste the pictures into a notebook, creating a fun “scrapbook.”
+Those who’d enjoy it could also paste the pictures into a notebook, creating a fun “scrapbook.”

 8) $7 Puzzle cube